Wildercat/Projects-Exercises/docs/projects/laravel-library.md

 Create a webpage that acts as a hub for librarians to know the status of books in their library, and update books and their information

-For this project we will be using Composer to generate a Laravel project
+For this project we will be using Composer to generate a Laravel project and adding react to the laravel project to act as components to put onto blades

 Learn about how to properly [link a repo created on the command line with an existing repo you created on the GitHub website](https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line)